anpham6/squared-functions/README.md

 ### Asset exclusion

 You can exclude unnecessary processing files using the dataset attribute in &lt;script|link|style&gt; tags.
+Other elements can only be excluded when using a configuration file.

 ```xml
 <script data-chrome-file="exclude" src="/dist/squared.js"></script>